Vitamin K is a fat-soluble vitamin known as “antihaemorrhagic”.

 There are 2 types of Vitamin K that occur naturally from plants and from bacteria.
 Plants synthesize phylloquinone (Vitamin K1) whereas bacteria synthesizes a wide range of Vitamin K referred to as menaquinone-n (MK-n or Vitamin K2).

 Interestingly, there is another form of Vitamin K that is not is made from bacteria but is instead produced by animals and humans.
 This is known as MK-4.
 As with some “B” vitamins such as vitamin B11 and 14, this form of Vitamin K appears to be important, but science has yet to determine its function.

 Infants with a Vitamin K deficiency can progress to internal hemorrhaging of the skull.

 Since Vitamin K is synthesized in our intestines (much like most B-vitamins), it is believed that it is uncommon to have a Vitamin K deficiency, assuming you have a healthy digestive system.
 However, with the numerous over-the-counter products for constipation, diarrhea, heart burn, stomach upset, bloating, and flatulence, just how healthy are most people’s digestive systems?

 - Chronic epitasis (nose bleeds)

 - Arterial calcification

-The vitamin K dosage is best in lower amounts.
-Although higher amounts (up to 200 mg) may be necessary in some cases; would be best under the supervision of a knowledgeable doctor.
+Vitamin K dosage is best in lower amounts.
+Higher amounts (up to 200 mg.) may be necessary in some cases, but should only be taken under the supervision of a knowledgeable doctor.

-Dosages range from 100 mcg – 25 mg can be used very safely; however, 70–80 mg per day of Vitamin K can be achieved by eating foods such as: spinach, broccoli, asparagus, watercress, cabbage, cauliflower, green peas, and beans.
+Dosages ranging from 100 mcg. – 25 mg. can be used safely.
+However, 70–80 mg. per day of Vitamin K can be achieved by eating foods such as spinach, broccoli, asparagus, watercress, cabbage, cauliflower, green peas, and beans.